 We assume a clear Property Enquiry Certificate shall be provided in due course and that the property has a clear Title.
-We further assume that any necessary statutory consent for the property in its current state is in place.
-If this is not the case, these should be referred back to the surveyor.
+We further assume that any necessary statutory consents for the property in its current state are in place.
+If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.